 From Within the Java Community Process Program

 That's it for this month.
 I'm very interested in your feedback.
-Please e-mail me your comments, questions, and suggestions.
+Please e-mail me with your comments, questions, and suggestions.

 Onno Kluyt is the director of the JCP Program Management Office, Sun Microsystems.